njenn001/seeds/Bash/examples/example2/README.md

-# Example Four
+# Example Two

-This example uses a listing algorithm to prove programming principles.
+This example uses a simple arithmetic operation to prove programming principles.

 ## Principles